 Agile SDLC Process

-- Scribble R&D teams operate in an Agile environment with continuous delivery capabilities.
+- Rock Content R&D teams operate in an Agile environment with continuous delivery capabilities.
 Tasks go through our standard SDLC process, including sprint planning, task documentation, development, code reviews, QA, build server testing, multiple deployment environments, automated production deployment and rollback capabilities.

-- These process include version control, coding standards and security best practices.
+- These processes include version control, coding standards and security best practices.

-- Scribble has fully separated AWS accounts for each platform’s production and development environments.
+- Rock Content has fully separated AWS accounts for each platform’s production and development environments.
 Customer data in production is fully isolated at a network, logical, and access control level from local and development environments.

 Segregation of Duties